8 Ways To Wean Your Baby Off Thumb Sucking

 • Spreading of infectious germs

 Thumb sucking in babies and children is quite common and is considered a manifestation of their natural rooting and sucking reflexes.
 Babies may begin sucking their thumbs for self-soothing and a sense of comfort soon after they are born.
-While most babies drop this habit by the time they turn six months of age, you may need to wean your baby off thumb sucking if it continues into toddler years.
+While most babies drop this habit by the time they reach six months, the child needs an intervention if the habit continues.
 The habit is not only unsightly and unhygienic but may also lead to oral structural deformities once the permanent teeth start showing up.
+Therefore, constant counseling or therapy is necessary once the child is old enough.
 Diversion techniques, patience, ‘chewellry’, praise and reward are some of the common practices to help children let go of a thumb sucking habit.

 Frequently Asked Questions